 By default, Total Recall VR does not record any RTP streams that are sent directly to it.
-To record RTP streams that are sent directly to Total Recall VR by RoIP devices you must add RTP Streams service to the configuration.
+To record RTP streams that are sent directly to Total Recall VR by RoIP and AoIP devices you must add RTP Stream services to the configuration.